dstackai/dstack/docs/concepts/how-dstack-works.md

       - path: ./lightning_logs
 ```

-As workflows are defined using YAML, there's no need for modifying the code in your scripts.
-You have the freedom to
+YAML-defined workflows eliminate the need to modify code in your scripts, giving you the freedom to choose frameworks,
-choose any frameworks, experiment trackers, or cloud providers.
+experiment trackers, and cloud providers.

-Workflows can take the form of regular scripts, which may involve tasks such as data preparation or model training, as
-well as web applications such as Streamlit or Gradle.
-Additionally, they can also be development environments such as
-JupyterLab or VS Code.

-## Remotes

-By default, workflows run locally.
-However, to run workflows remotely (such as in a cloud), you need to
-configure a remote by using the `dstack config` command and then use the `--remote` flag with the `dstack run` command.

 !!! info "NOTE:"
-    Currently, `dstack` supports AWS and GCP as remotes.
-Support for Azure and Hub are coming soon.

-If multiple members on your team have the same remote configured, they can see each other's runs and reuse
-each other's artifacts.
+    Workflows run in containers with pre-configured Conda environments, and CUDA drivers.

 ## Artifacts

-Artifacts can be utilized to preserve the output of a workflow for later use in other workflows.
-Artifacts may comprise
+Artifacts enable you to save any files produced by a workflow for later reuse in other workflows.
+They may include data,
-data, model checkpoints, or even a pre-configured Conda environment.
+model checkpoints, or even a pre-configured Conda environment.

-When executing a workflow locally, the artifacts are saved locally.
-If you want to use the artifacts of a local run
+When running a workflow locally, the artifacts are saved locally.
+To push the artifacts of a local to a configured remote,
-outside your machine, you can push them to a configured remote using the `dstack push` command.
+use the `dstack push` command.

-When running a workflow remotely, the artifacts are automatically pushed to the remote.
+When running a workflow remotely, the artifacts are pushed to the remote automatically.

 ## CLI